ShivamOfTheSingh/shivamsite/README.md

 A welcoming homepage, with a retrowave styled animation.
 A typewriter animation used to give the welcoming text. p5,js was used to randomly generate valley shaped terrain using perlin noise and noise manipulation.

 ## Projects Page
 Containing my github profile informations & my repos with a dynamic configurations.
+Uses Github's REST API to show statistics, recent repositories, and much more.
+Meow /ᐠ｡ꞈ｡ᐟ\
 > Work in Progress!

 ## Contacts Page